 Check out my post 5 Items You Need To Declutter Your Kitchen.

 Pull your summer clothes out of storage and hang them up.
-Go through your winter clothes and decide if there is anything you would like to donate, store everything else.
-Go through socks and make sure all matches are there, throw out any missing a match.
+Go through your winter clothes and decide if there is anything you would like to donate – store the clothing you want to keep.
+Go through socks and make sure all matches are there, throw out any missing a match or use them as dusting rags.
 Additionally, throw out any old socks or underwear that has holes in them.

 How to Spring Clean